-Drug abuse has been a growing problem all around the world, even in Canada.
-The cost of combating the drug problem is an expensive one that quickly drains resources and the taxpayers wallet.
-Not only is the monetary cost high but so is the personal cost.
+Drug and alcohol abuse has been a growing problem all around the world for millions of people.
+Canada is no exception.
+The cost of combating the Canadian drug problem is an expensive one that quickly drains resources and the taxpayers wallet.
+Not only is the monetary cost high but so is the personal and public health cost.
 Here are some facts concerning drug use and abuse in Canada.

 Drug use and abuse in Canada is a problem that not only ruins the lives of the users and their families, but also costs taxpayers $22.8 billion [PDF Link] per year .
 This cost is from treatment for drug abusers, as well as hiring additional law enforcement and equipment.